Sunday Service at 10.30 in the chapel

 Minister Rev Dr Pat Malham

 The Methodist Church here consists of two buildings one built in the late 1700's and is a listed building with a caretakers cottage and a graveyard.
-The old gallery is still intact, though this building is now used as a hall and junior church.
+The old gallery is still intact, though this building is now used as a hall.
 A monthly community lunch club run by the church is very popular for those wishing to meet up with friends this is helped by a modern kitchen.

 The main church building is a stone building built in the early 1900's and though it is not listed is a work of art and a frequent place of call for those interested in fine architecture.

-The worship here is encouraged to be varied and with a number of young families involvement and participation in services is expected.
+The worship here is encouraged to be varied.
 The welcome and sense of belonging is apparent from the very first visit and just gets better with time.

 'Home makers' meets once a month on a Monday and there is often a 'Tuesday Fellowship' which is mainly minister led, the subjects and topics for discussion being very varied.
 A prayer group also meets during the week as well as on a Sunday morning prior to the service.

 This Church endorses the use of modern equipment to enhance all that it does, using every means possible to resource a Christian mission in the local community.